xuqi2024/openflexure-microscope/README.md

 ![3 views of the microscope](docs/images/microscopes_wide.jpg)

 The trick of making a microscope out of a webcam has been around for a little while, and produces good results.
-However, getting a nice mechanical stage to focus the microscope and move around on the sample is tricky.
+However, getting a nice mechanical stage to focus the microscope and move around on the sample is very difficult.
 This project is a 3D printable design that enables very fine (sub-micron) mechanical positioning of the sample and the lens, with surprisingly good mechanical stability.
-It's discussed in various [media articles](https://gitlab.com/openflexure/openflexure-microscope/wikis/Media-Articles).
+It's discussed in various [media articles](https://openflexure.org/about/media-publications).

-If you use the OpenFlexure microscope in you work please consider citing one of our papers:
+If you use the OpenFlexure microscope in your work please consider citing one of our papers:

 * *Robotic microscopy for everyone: the OpenFlexure microscope*, [Biomedical Optics Express **11** 2447 (2020)](https://doi.org/10.1364/BOE.385729) (open access).
 * *A one-piece 3D printed flexure translation stage for open-source microscopy*, [Review of Scientific Instruments **87**, 025104 (2016)](http://dx.doi.org/10.1063/1.4941068) (open access).